American-Soccer-Analysis/asa-shiny-app/README.md

 ## About the App

 We built this interactive web application to give ASA's loyal readers more autonomy to sort, filter, and download our data.
-It features summary-level data of teams and players participating in [Major League Soccer](https://app.americansocceranalysis.com/mls/) and the [National Women's Soccer League](https://app.americansocceranalysis.com/nwsl/).
+It features summary-level data of teams and players participating in the following competitions:

+- Major League Soccer (MLS)
+- National Women's Soccer League (NWSL)
+- USL Championship
+- USL League One
+- MLS Next Pro
+- North American Soccer League (NASL)

 ## Running the app via Docker